 The teacher and managers use your information:

-To make sure you will be able to benefit from a course and that we are able to provide for any support needs you may have
+To make sure you will be able to benefit from a course, that you are in good health before arrival and that we are able to provide for any support needs you may have

 If you are a child or a vulnerable adult, we will need to check that you have the necessary parental consents and, where necessary, are chaperoned